saltconf/salt35/call-for-abstracts/index.md

 ## Proceedings

-All papers presented at the conference–including posters–will be published in a SALT34 volume following the conclusion of the conference.
+All papers presented at the conference (including posters) will be published in a SALT34 volume following the conclusion of the conference.